Tanu-N-Prabhu/Python/Oil Refineries/Readme.md

 ## List of Canadian Oil Refineries

+I have gathered the below list of Canadian Oil Refineries by provinces.
+Thanks to [Oil Sand Magazine](https://www.oilsandsmagazine.com/projects/canadian-refineries) for the data.

 | Name     | Province | City | Year | Capacity |
 | -------- | ------- | -------- | ------- | -------- |
 | Irving Oil Refinery   | New Brunswick | Saint John  | 1960 | 300,000 |